shekratul10/EEProject/Sensor/Magnetic field/README.md

 Resistor values have been chosen to ensure the current limits of the components are not reached, allowing for safe operation without component damage.
 The attached datasheet for bipolar HS shows a linear relationship, therefore it could be possible to analyse the signal from this sensor using analogue pins - if we are short on digital pins (which may be the case).

-Test code for the Hall effect sensor has been uploaded, test first and modify some aspects so the result is correct for magnetic field detection.
+Test code for the Unipolar Hall effect sensor has been uploaded, test first and modify some aspects so the result is correct for magnetic field detection.

 **Information for the implementation with the reed switch**